Alain-RAMBELOSON/TP_POE_Frontend/README.md

 # Personal goals

-- Think systems first not features
+- Focus on building systems instead of building features
-- Reusable, maintainable, extensible and intelligible folder and file architecture
-- Set some constructs to allow multi database connection
+- Apply clear semantic in folders and files architechure
+- Focus on code readability
+- Focus on code consistency
+- Focus on code extensibility
+- Focus on code maintainability
+- Improve understanding and usage of data types
+- Improve understanding and usage of TypeScript
+- Improve understanding and usage of JavaScript modules
-- Use at least one unknown technology
+- Use at least one technology never used before

 # Usage